-We're an arty bunch, and we have some cool galleries we recommend you visit while you are here.
+We're an arty bunch, and we have some cool galleries to visit while you are here.

 This gallery offers a unique collection of original New Zealand contemporary and historical art and design.